The Clay Center’s mission is to promote well-being by reducing, preventing, and de-stigmatizing youth mental health conditions through education.

-1 in 4 individuals will experience a mental illness during the course of his or her lifetime.
-Moreover, it’s estimated that 50% of psychiatric disorders begin in childhood, adolescence, or young adulthood.
-Despite such prevalence, however, stigma remains widespread.
+Despite such prevalence, stigma remains widespread.
 The public perception is further compounded by an extreme shortage of child and adolescent psychiatrists in the U.S. today—approximately 8,000 to care for some 20 million young people who will require their services at some point in their lives.

 This stark need fueled Dr. Gene Beresin’s belief in the power of public mental health education to make a difference.
-The Clay Center’s strength and credibility are derived from the expertise of our core team — Gene Beresin, M.D., Ellen Braaten, Ph.D., and Steven Schlozman, M.D.— as well as from our close affiliations with the Massachusetts General Hospital (MGH) Department of Psychiatry (named #1 in psychiatry by U.S. News & World Report for 17 of the last 19 years) and Harvard Medical School (HMS).
+The Clay Center’s strength and credibility are derived from the expertise of our core team — Gene Beresin, MD, MA and Khadijah Booth Watkins, MD, MPH — as well as from our close affiliations with the Massachusetts General Hospital Department of Psychiatry (consistently ranked among the top hospitals in the United States by U.S. News & World Report) and Harvard Medical School.
 We also draw from an extensive community of local and global peer experts in all facets of youth development and emotional well-being, thereby delivering a range of topics spanning psychiatric disorders, general pediatric concerns, and learning differences.

 Thank you for visiting The Clay Center for Young Healthy Minds.
-We invite you to explore our content, and learn more about the team.
+We invite you to explore our content, and learn more about our mission and work and our team.
 Are there topics important to you that you would like to see covered in the future?
-If so, please don’t hesitate to contact us with your suggestion.
+If so, let us know!